hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 If you want all uppercase letters you can do:

 ```
+# DON'T RUN
 ${variable_name^^}
 ```

-If your version of bash is too old to change cases, the error message will look like:
+If your version of `bash` is too old to change cases, the error message will look like:

 ```
 -bash: ${variable_name^^}: bad substitution